 - In-text citations (at least 8).

 Writing guidelines/expectations: Please follow the writing guidelines posted to blackboard under course documents.
-All assignments must be typed.
 Primary literature and full citations in the style of a journal of the field will be expected for all assignments.

 Assignment Submission: To reduce the chance of plagiarism all assignments for BIOL492 must be submitted via the safe assign database in Bb.
 Please see the BIOL492 Bb page for instructions on how to submit.